 The importance and perils of contextual targeting

 Research shows advertisers’ and publishers’ interest in moving toward more contextual-based advertising like programmatic native.
 Last year, 7 in 10 U.S. mobile advertisers surveyed in our annual mobile advertising report agreed that contextual targeting is making a comeback.
 New contextual targeting includes interest-based data from search and social or other owned and operated properties.
-It can also include external sources such as geolocation, weather information, and other behavioural data.
+It can also include external sources such as geolocation, weather information, and other behavioral data.

 However, contextual targeting brings new concerns related to brand safety and suitability.
 Less reputable publishers may invest in content farms with variable degrees of quality and consumer experience as it gets traction.
 Brands need proactive efforts to avoid funding disinformation.
-It could become a complex landscape and scrutinise which supply partners advertisers choose.
+It could become a complex landscape and scrutinize which supply partners advertisers choose.

 Many brands may face a dilemma: Choosing between broad reach or quality.
 But they don’t always need to choose.
 One of the properties that Microsoft Audience Network ads may appear on is Microsoft Start.
 That channel reaches nearly half a billion people in 140 markets and 28 languages, spanning verticals such as Entertainment, Sports, Money, Lifestyle, Auto, and News.